m1griffin/arrayfunc/docs/ArrayFunc.rst

 ones from other sources.

-The purpose of these functions is to perform mathematical calculations on arrays faster than using native Python.
+The purpose of these functions is to perform mathematical calculations on arrays significantly faster than using native Python.

 ---------------------------------------------------------------------